It’s the first place that excess weight shows up – and the most visible.

 And while losing stubborn belly fat isn’t easy, it’s not impossible either.

-Read on for the quickest, smartest way to trim down and get you a flat stomach again.
+Read on for 9 scientifically-proven ways to improve your diet and effectively give you a flatter stomach again.

 If you’ve put on a few pounds recently the likelihood is it’s in your abdominal region, just because men tend to hold onto weight there the most.